ta-data-par/DAFT_0307/module_2/Lab_27_Advanced-Tableau/README.md

 d.
 Global Troy Executive Leather Low Back Tilter

-3. In the Technology Product Category, which unprofitable state is surrounded by only profitable states?
+**3. In the Technology Product Category, which unprofitable state is surrounded by only profitable states?**

 a.
 Colorado